-However, most groomers and owners alike definitely recommend the Big G over anything else.
+However, most owners and groomers definitely recommend the Big G over anything else.

 With the availability of so many grooming tools on the market, taking care of your Doodle’s coat has never been so simple.
 And it’s even easier with these three best brushes for Goldendoodles.